Substitution effect

 The same concepts also apply if the price of one good goes up instead of down, with the substitution effect reflecting the change in relative prices and the income effect reflecting the fact the income has been soaked up into additional spending on the retained units of the now-pricier good.

-For example, consider coffee and tea.
-If the price of coffee increased, consumers of hot drinks may decide to start drinking tea instead.
-This will cause the demand for tea to increase.
-Likewise, if the price of coffee was to decrease, tea-drinkers may decide to shift their drinking habits and substitute coffee for their daily drinking habits, causing the demand for tea to decrease.
+For example, consider coffee and tea: if the price of coffee increases, consumers of hot drinks may decide to start drinking tea instead, causing the demand for tea to increase (and vice versa).

-Economists had long understood that changes in price could lead to two main responses by consumers, initial work on this subject had been done by Vilfredo Pareto in the 1890s, but it wasn't until Eugen Slutsky’s 1915 article that rigor was brought to the subject.
-Slutsky’s original paper was published during World War I in Italian, because of this economists in the Anglo-American world did not become aware of Slutsky’s contributions until the 1930s.
-The English world was fully introduced to Slutsky's ideas in 1934 when "A Reconsideration of the Theory of Value" was published by John Hicks and RGD Allen, this paper built upon work by Pareto and came to conclusions Slutsky had realized two decades prior.
+Economists had long understood that changes in price could lead to two main responses by consumers, with initial work on this subject had been done by Vilfredo Pareto in the 1890s; but it wasn't until Eugen Slutsky’s 1915 article that rigor was brought to the subject.
+Because Slutsky’s original paper was published during World War I in Italian, economists in the Anglo-American world did not become aware of Slutsky’s contributions until the 1930s.
+The English world was fully introduced to Slutsky's ideas in 1934 when "A Reconsideration of the Theory of Value" was published by John Hicks and R.G.D.
+Allen, this paper built upon work by Pareto and came to conclusions Slutsky had realized two decades prior.